Sunflower Showdown: 2023: First ranked matchup in 28 years

+Game results

 Men's basketball

 The two schools have had a strong rivalry in basketball for several decades, peaking in the 1950s.
 Recently, the University of Kansas has been dominant in the series, including a winning streak of 31 games over K-State that lasted from 1994 to 2005.
 Despite the lopsided record, the rivalry has become more relevant again in recent years, with both teams ranked in the AP Top 25 for many of the match-ups.

 Jeff Sagarin's rankings of the nation's top programs by decade in the ESPN College Basketball Encyclopedia nicely track the history of the rivalry.
 In the 1950s, when the rivalry was at its peak, Kansas State finished the decade ranked as the #3 program in the nation and KU was ranked as #4.
 In the 1960s KU was ranked #9 for the decade and KSU was ranked #11.
 In the 1970s, the programs were again nearly even, with Kansas State ranked at #24 and KU at #25.
 In the 1980s some separation appeared, as KU finished the decade ranked at #19 and Kansas State at #31.
 The big difference appeared in the 1990s and 2000s when KU was ranked at #4 and #2 for the decades, while Kansas State does not appear anywhere in the top 40.

 Even when the schools are at different levels, upsets are always a possibility in the rivalry, as when Kansas State upset a KU team that was ranked #1 in the AP Poll on January 17, 1994, or when KU pulled the upset on a K-State team ranked #1 on January 17, 1953.
 Most recently, K-State beat a #1 KU team on February 14, 2011 in Manhattan.
 Over the decades, the rivalry has seen a number of notable coaches match wits, including Jack Gardner, Tex Winter, Lon Kruger and Jack Hartman at Kansas State, and James Naismith, Phog Allen, Larry Brown, Roy Williams and Bill Self at KU.